atecon/PairPlot/README.md

 ## Parameters

 - `L`: list, Series to plot against each other
 - `factor`: series, Categorical (numeric or string-valued) variable for mapping plot aspects to different colors and/or points/ circles (optional, default: null).
+The factor series should have at most 16 distinct values.
 This series must be of type 'discrete'.
 To set a series to discrete, use the command `setinfo <series name> --discrete`.
 - `opts`: bundle, Optional for passing additional parameters.
 See below for explanation (default: null)

 ## Returns